-Finally, an Early Release Day program just for Kindergarteners!
-Similar to Puppet Workshop, Art and Story Workshop will study classic authors and illustrators.
-By examining an author and artist's style, children gain a better understanding of literature.
-We'll use a variety of art materials to re-create our own masterpiece in the artist's style.
-Watch out Eric Carle, Leo Lionni and (our special friend), Scott Magoon our students are talented!
+An Early Release Day program just for Kindergarteners.
+Similar to Puppet Workshop, Art and Story Workshop will study authors and illustrators.
+A classic story or two will inspire our afternoon of creativity!
+By examining an artists style, children gain a better understanding of literature.
+We'll use a variety of materials to re-create a masterpiece in the artist's style.

 Nature in June

 *younger students may register with approval from the Director

 Every June, we take all the fullness of our indoor workshops and bring them outside for a unique experience, exploring literature and nature together.
 An annual favorite, our summer curriculum lends itself beautifully to old-fashioned, developmentally appropriate outdoor play!
 We weave our literature program into exciting, hands-on learning adventures, focusing on natural science and math.
 We'll measure, magnify, problem solve, categorize, experiment, identify, and investigate our world.
 Our memorable, outdoor summer program is just plain fun!

 **Our Whole Book Approach

 Storybook Workshop’s signature “Whole Book Approach” concept is rooted in the idea that we need to do more than simply read to children—we move beyond that with the intention of reading with children.
 Our objective is not merely to reach the end of a book; instead, we stop in the middle of a story to pull out critical thinking points, allow children to ask questions, and help them discuss their observations.
 In doing so, we encourage children to become active readers.
 We also encourage children to think critically about how a story is illustrated.
 Often, good storybook art is the first art children ever see.
 When we talk about how and why illustrations go along with a story, we help children come away with a well-rounded, confident understanding of each story we read.